Should Law Schools Be Test Optional?

 On Monday, February 6th, 2023, a second vote was administered.
 The ABA’s House of Delegates did not vote in favor of the resolution that would have made standardized testing optional for applicants.

-There will be other votes administered in the future, but for now, law school hopefuls should continue studying for the LSAT.
+There will be other votes administered in the future, but for the foreseeable future law school hopefuls should continue studying for the LSAT.

 Alexandra Cortese is a junior at John Jay College.
 She is majoring in law & society and is minoring in English literature.